 Fortunately, on this occasion, the Jewish people survived persecution, thanks to the intervention of Queen Esther, who convinced King Ahasuerus to stop Hamans’ evil plan and convict the evil minister for his cruelty.

-Today’s recipe, with minimal adjustments for the vegan version and cooking times, came from here.
+Today’s recipe for honey and tahini cookies (with minimal adjustments for the vegan version and overall cooking times) came from Food and Wine magazine.

 - 150 g almond flour